 We use RCM data from eighteen EURO-CORDEX simulations for the European area; see Table 1 and Fig. 1.
-Specifically, we analyse seasonal mean, two-meter temperature, precipitation, wind speed and mean sea level pressure (MSLP) for all RCMs with the exception of WRF for which MSLP data is missing.
-All RCM simulations have been done with forcing following RCP8.5 (Representative Concentration Pathway, see Moss et al., 2010).
+All 15 simulations have been done with forcing following RCP8.5 (Representative Concentration Pathway, see Moss et al., 2010).
 The chosen simulations allow us to address the impact of different driving GCM on the resulting climate change signal.
 In addition, the impact of choice of different RCMs can be investigated both for the three-member RCM ensembles downscaling MPI-ESM-LR-r1, EC-Earth-r12, HadGEM2-ES and CNRM-CM5 and for the two-member ensemble downscaling IPSL-CM5A-MR. Furthermore, as three members of EC-EARTH and two members of MPI-ESM-LR are included, also the role of internal natural variability can be addressed.
 The simulations have been chosen based on the availability of data at the Earth System Grid Federation (ESGF) facility.

 RCM results are set in a larger context by comparing to 31 simulations from the CMIP5 multimodel GCM ensemble (Table 2).
-In addition to the nine GCM simulations listed in Table 1, also the first ensemble members of the other 22 CMIP5 GCMs are assessed for seasonal mean changes in precipitation and temperature.
+In addition to the GCM simulations listed in Table 1, also the first ensemble members of the other CMIP5 GCMs are assessed for seasonal mean changes in precipitation and temperature.
 In this way we can investigate how the smaller subset of GCMs that provides input for the RCMs replicates the larger CMIP5 GCM ensemble.
-We can also look at if, and to what extent, the RCMs modify the climate change signal compared to that in the underlying GCMs.
-Comparisons are done for a number of regions in Europe previously used in a large number of studies (e.g. Rockel and Woth, 2007; Christensen et al., 2010; Kjellström et al., 2013; Keuler et al., 2016), see Fig. 1.
+We can also look at if, and to what extent, the RCMs change the climate change signal of the underlying GCMs.
+Comparisons are done for a number of regions in Europe previously used in a large number of studies (e.g. Rockel and Woth, 2007), see Fig. 1.